mnelson4/printmyblog/readme.txt

 1. Select the format you want, and click "Prepare Print Page."
 1. When you see the "Print" button appear, click it.
 Your blog will be printed from your browser.

-**To Add Print Buttons to Posts**
+**To Add Print Buttons to Posts and/or Pages**

 1. Under the "Print My Blog" menu item, click "Settings."
-1. Check "Show visitors buttons to print your posts?"
+1. Beside "Show print buttons on:", check "Posts" and/or "Pages"
 1. Click "Save Settings"

 **To Add a Print Form for Visitors**